Entromorgan/TransPdf/README.md

 Pack up and reform into a single executable file

-Fix format issues (like words with letters "fi" will be weird after text extration from a pdf file)
+Fix format issues (like words with letters "fi" will be weird after text extration from a pdf file, pictures, equations etc.)

-Fix JSON Empty issues in googletrans (temporarily fix by eliminating characters whose ascii value bigger than 127)
+Fix JSON empty issues in googletrans (temporarily fix by eliminating characters whose ascii value bigger than 127)